Ah Denny’s…great American slinger o’ pancakes! What have you to offer me, the surgically altered, health conscious, slightly carb-phobic post-op???

 Ok, so here’s some things you may want to stay away from (besides the obvious like the loaded nachos, buffalo wings, and sampler plate…)

-Grits – I eat them in moderation but mostly at home.
+- Grits – I eat them in moderation but mostly at home.
 Denny’s has a tendency, no matter how much you ask them not to, to load your grits down in copious amounts of butter.
 Paula Deen would marvel.
 I do not.
 So I skip them.
+Plus…they commit what I consider to be the all-time sin in grits-making – they make them using water!
+(Folks…stop doing that.
+Use milk.
+It’s so much better when you do and it doesn’t even need a bunch of butter or salt.)

 Like this article?